A Short History of

 In 1856, Dr. James Williams published a book called “The Topography and Climate of Aspley Guise, in Reference to their Influence upon Health and Disease.”
-In it, Dr. Williams extols the virtues of the local climate and shows how favourably it contrasts with some well known European resorts.
-He had moved to the district for the benefit of his own health, and his reports did much to give the area its spa-like reputation, and the many convalescent homes set up on Aspley Heath owed their existence to this book.
+In it, he extols the virtues of the local climate and shows how favourably it contrasts with well known European resorts.
+He had moved to the district for the benefit of his own health, and his reports did much to give the area a spa-like reputation, and the many convalescent homes set up on Aspley Heath owed their existence to this book.
 He mentions Aspley Heath, but regrets that it:

-Indeed he was correct, and most of the original poor squatter families were eventually bought out, and large imposing residences erected, most of which are still visible today.
+Indeed he was correct, but most of the original poor squatter families were eventually bought out, and large imposing residences erected, most of which are still visible today.

 There had come about a difficult situation of there being an unconnected island of land belonging to Aspley Guise and hence Bedfordshire within Wavendon parish, and therefore, Buckinghamshire.
 The reasons for this are lost in time, but it led to some difficulties as you can imagine.
 Most of the Heath belonged to Aspley Guise.
 These boundary confusions, of what exactly lay where, were only really sorted out once the ecclesiastical parish of Woburn Sands was laid out in 1865.
 This took in parts of both Aspley Guise and Wavendon, and St Michaels was built in Aspley Heath, in Bedfordshire.
 By 1907, the town had become the tail wagging the dog of Wavendon, and a need arose to partition the villages, and a civil parish council was elected.